God & His Garden

 The Savior, The Remedy

-Just as neem oil is produced by the pressing of the fruit of a neem tree and used to treat common diseases and pests found inhibiting our rose bushes, Jesus Christ/Yeshua HaMashiach, the sinless Son of God/YaHoVaH, was pressed on the cross, also made from a tree, so that His blood, like neem oil, could cover and cure our disease of sin if we apply it to our lives (Matthew 26-28; John 1:14,29; 1 Corinthians 15:1-4; 2 Corinthians 5:14-21; Galatians 3:13; Philippians 2:5-11).
+Just as neem oil is produced by the pressing of the fruit of a neem tree and used to treat common diseases and pests found inhibiting our rose bushes, Jesus Christ/Yeshua HaMashiach, the sinless Son of G-d, was pressed on the cross, also made from a tree, so that His blood, like neem oil, could cover and cure our disease of sin if we apply it to our lives (Matthew 26-28; John 1:14,29; 1 Corinthians 15:1-4; 2 Corinthians 5:14-21; Galatians 3:13; Philippians 2:5-11).
 Additionally, the death and resurrection of Jesus Christ/Yeshua HaMashiach are manifested throughout botanical creation as the death of a flower leads to fruit full of life-giving seeds.

-Just as life cannot exist without water, it is important those who claim to believe with their whole heart (Acts 8:36-38) believe by obeying Yeshua’s/Jesus’ command and example to be baptized in His authoritative Name, Yeshua HaMashiach, calling unto Him, for in baptism we are united in Him (Matthew 28:18-20; Acts 2:37-39; 22:16; Romans 6:3-5; 10:13; Galatians 3:27; Colossians 2:11-12; Philippians 2:9-11; 2 Timothy 2:11; 1 Peter 3:18-22).
-Yeshua/Jesus taught that those who want to be planted in His abundant garden of everlasting life (enter the kingdom of God) need to be baptized by water and the Spirit/Ruach (John 3:3-6; Mark 16:16).
+Just as life cannot exist without water, it is important those who claim to believe with their whole heart (Acts 8:36-38) believe by obeying Yeshua’s/Jesus’ commands and example to be baptized in His authoritative Name, Yeshua HaMashiach/Jesus Christ, calling unto Him, for in baptism we are united in Him (Matthew 28:18-20; Acts 2:37-39; 22:16; Romans 6:3-5; 10:13; Galatians 3:27; Colossians 2:11-12; Philippians 2:9-11; 2 Timothy 2:11; 1 Peter 3:18-22).
+Yeshua/Jesus taught that those who want to be planted in His abundant garden of everlasting life (enter the kingdom of God) need to be baptized by water and the Spirit/Ruach (John 3:3-6; Mark 16:16; Acts 2; Acts 19:2).
 As we submerse ourselves in Him and therefore identify ourselves as His, living waters will wash over us (water baptism), washing away our sins (Acts 22:16), which were covered in His blood, and at some point, living waters flow through us (baptism of Holy Spirit/Ruach HaKodesh), sustaining an adopted supernatural, flourishing life (John 4:1-26; 7:37-39; Revelation 22:1-2).
 Water not only washes away dirt (sin) in our garden, but is needed within our plants to thrive (Spirit/Ruach HaKodesh).
 Choosing to receive Him, His example, and His command through baptism by immersion in His Name/Yeshua HaMashiach is the first public step towards a long evolving and rewarding process of trusting and obeying Him (John 1:12-13; Acts 5:32; Galatians 3:14).

 Baptism of Holy Spirit/Ruach HaKodesh

 After that incorruptible seed is implanted, rooted in Christ/Yeshua HaMashiach, and tended to, the Spirit/Ruach within will continue to grow and blossom eventually producing fragrance and fruit (Matthew 13; 2 Corinthians 2:14-17; Galatians 5:22-23; Ephesians 3:17; 1 Peter 1:22-23; 2 Peter 1:2-8).
 Throughout the life cycle of the seed, it matures into an established and flourishing rose bush, albeit the seed cooperates with its own development by responding in obedient faith to whatever nutrition and refreshment supplied (Psalm 42:7; Matthew 13:1-23; 31-32; 25:29-30; Luke 8:18; Acts 5:32; Ephesians 3:16-21; 2 Peter 3:14-18).
-Consequently, should the once tiny seedling embryo continue to thrive as it grows up in God, it will go onto produce fragrant flowers, emitting the fragrance of Christ/Yeshua HaMashiach, but then as part of the beautiful cycle, the flower dies to its self and one’s self-centered desires as it serves others in love, peace, patience, self-control, etc (Galatians 5:22-23) allowing the dead flower to produce many more seeds or disciples in Christ/Yeshua HaMashiach (Mark 16:15-18; John 15:8,16).
+Consequently, should the once tiny seedling embryo continue to thrive as it grows up in G-d, it will go onto produce fragrant flowers, emitting the fragrance of Christ/Yeshua HaMashiach, but then as part of the beautiful cycle, the flower dies to its self and one’s self-centered desires as it serves others in love, peace, patience, self-control, etc (Galatians 5:22-23) allowing the dead flower to produce many more seeds or disciples in Christ/Yeshua HaMashiach (Mark 16:15-18; John 15:8,16).

 Trials & Tribulation Followed by Resurrection